We Use the Past to Shine a Light on the Future

 - Hoosier Healthwise or Hoosier Works Enrollment Recertification Letter, issued by the Indiana Family and Social Services Administration.
 Letter must be issued in the primary adult cardholder’s name and verify program enrollment for the current year.

 - Indiana State-issued photo ID card—either a Driver’s License or State Identification card.
 The name on the photo ID must match an adult name on the recertification letter.
 Employee or student IDs and out-of-state IDs are not accepted.

 - Verification of benefits may also be accessed from the Indiana Family Social Services Administration Benefits Portal.
-Click Here for a step-by-step guide on how to obtain your verification of benefits.

 How To Apply